 Things you should not miss in DC: Washington Monument, sunrise at the Lincoln Memorial, Smithsonian Museums (one of the many free things to do in Washington, D.C.) drinks at the POV rooftop bar during sunset, monuments by moonlight tour, and a picnic on the National Mall.

 For foodies, DC is your spot.
-There is 12 Michelin rated restaurants now and a plethora of incredible dining – just book ahead!
+There are 12 Michelin-rated restaurants now and a plethora of incredible dining – just book ahead!

 For a long weekend, you should check into a hotel in Georgetown such as the Fairmont Hotel or Ritz-Carlton.
 You can easily access the city and public transportation, but keep in mind the Metro does not go to Georgetown.
 You can easily get a bus though.